Best-of Guides Belfast

 7 Restaurants

 Located on Northern Ireland’s east coast, Belfast is its vibrant capital and an increasingly popular tourist destination.
 Whilst it’s not all about the Titanic, the world-class museum dedicated to the ill-fated ship by the regenerated waterfront is certainly worthy of a visit.
-Belfast is at the centre of Northern Ireland’s gastronomic scene too, with plenty on offer at St George’s Market and a host of Michelin-recommended restaurants.
+Belfast is at the centre of Northern Ireland’s gastronomic scene too, with plenty on offer at St George’s Market and a host of MICHELIN Guide restaurants.
 Let’s run through some of the best places to try on a culinary trip to Belfast.

-Updated on 30 October 2024
+Updated on 25 November 2024

 Join our community of travellers and food-lovers!
 Create a free account to enjoy personalised recommendations, exclusive hotel rates and the chance to share your feedback with our Inspectors!